tanyibate/chatbot-backend/readme.md

 To run the repo

 1. npm install
-2. npm run dev
+2. Set .env with DATABASE_URL and SESSION_SECRET which is the url that allows the database to be connected to the server and users persisted.
-3. Set .env with DATABASE_URL which is the url that allows the database to be connected to the server and users persisted.
+3. npm run dev

 Usage